 If input is floating or not solid 0 and 1 voltage level, DC current may flow in the input buffer.
+Disabiling input buffer can remove DC leakage of input buffer due to this buffer.
 Disabling input buffer can remove DC leakage of input buffer due to this reason.